Home

 The Fundamentals of Project Management

 Here, we introduce the fundamentals of project management.
-We present definitions of the most important terms and lay out the project life cycle.
+We present definitions of the most important terms and the project life cycle.
 From this and from observing real project life, we draw some basic consequences that form a general project management principle.

 What is a project?